Sometimes a PDF just isn’t good enough when you want to protect your presentation (see our guide here).

 The advantage of the first method is speed, the advantage of the second method is file size.

 Notice that the file size for the longer method is almost half the file size of the faster method (based on a deck of 31 slides).
-As such, it you are emailing a larger deck, the longer method is definitely the way to go.
+As such, if you are emailing a larger deck, the longer method is the way to go.

 Below are the tutorials for both methods depending on whether you are looking for speed or file size.